falcosecurity/falco-website/content/docs/installation.md

 The KRE also allows you to deploy security playbooks (via serverless functions) that can take action when Falco rules are violated.
 Refer to the [Response Engine documentation](https://github.com/falcosecurity/kubernetes-response-engine/tree/master/playbooks) on how to deploy the included playbooks.

 ### DaemonSet Manifests
 To run Falco as a Kubernetes [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), follow the instructions below.
 These are the `generic` instructions for Kubernetes.
-See below for Kubernetes platform specific instructions.
+For platform-specific instructions see respective sections.

 1. Clone the [Falco repo](https://github.com/falcosecurity/falco/) and change to the directory with the manifests.
 ```shell
 git clone https://github.com/falcosecurity/falco/
 cd falco/integrations/k8s-using-daemonset
 ```
-2. Create a service account and RBAC permissions which Falco will run as.
-This will allow Falco to connect to the Kubernetes API server to fetch resource metadata.
+2. Create a service account and provide necessary RBAC permissions.
+Falco uses this service account to connect to the Kubernetes API server and fetch resource metadata.
 ```shell
 kubectl apply -f k8s-with-rbac/falco-account.yaml
 ```